awsdocs/aws-systems-manager-user-guide/doc_source/distributor-working-with-packages-version.md

 1. \(Optional\) Expand **Manifest**, and review the JSON package manifest that Distributor generates for your installable software\.
 If you changed any information about your installable software since you began this procedure, such as platform version or target platform, choose **Generate manifest** to show the updated package manifest\.

    You can edit the manifest manually if you want to target a software installable at more than one operating system, as described in step 9\.
-For more information about editing the manifest, see [Step 2: Create the JSON Package Manifest](distributor-working-with-packages-create.md#packages-manifest)\.
+For more information about editing the manifest, see [Step 2: Create the JSON package manifest](distributor-working-with-packages-create.md#packages-manifest)\.

 1. When you finish adding software and reviewing the target platform, version, and architecture data, choose **Add version**\.